Why do Kosovo-Serbia tensions persist?

 There have been constant international efforts to find common ground between the two former wartime foes, but there has been no final comprehensive agreement so far.

 EU officials have mediated negotiations designed to normalize relations between Serbia and Kosovo.
-Numerous agreements have been reached during the negotiations, but were rarely implemented on the ground.
+Numerous agreements have been reached, but were rarely implemented on the ground.
 Some areas have seen results, like introducing freedom of movement within the country.

-An idea has been floated for border changes and land swaps as the way forward, but this was rejected by many EU countries out of fears that it could cause a chain reaction in other ethnically mixed areas in the Balkans and trigger more trouble in the region that went through bloody wars in the 1990s.

 WHO ARE THE MAIN PLAYERS?

-Both Kosovo and Serbia are led by nationalist leaders who haven’t shown readiness for a compromise.
+Both Kosovo and Serbia are led by nationalist leaders who have shown no readiness to compromise.

 Serbia is led by populist President Aleksandar Vucic, who was information minister during the war in Kosovo.
 The former ultranationalist insists that any solution must be a compromise in order to last and says the country won’t settle unless it gains something.